jasonm23/onlisp-markdown/onlisp.md

 The implementation in Figure 22.4 treats *paths* as a stack, always failing back to the most recent choice point.
 This strategy, known as chronological backtracking, results in depth-ﬁrst search of the problem space.
-The word "non- determinism" is often used as if it were synonymous with the depth-ﬁrst implementation.
-Floyd’s classic paper on nondeterministic algorithms uses the term in this sense, and this is also the kind of nondeterminism we ﬁnd in nondetermin- istic parsers and in Prolog.
+The word "nondeterminism" is often used as if it were synonymous with the depth-ﬁrst implementation.
+Floyd’s classic paper on nondeterministic algorithms uses the term in this sense, and this is also the kind of nondeterminism we ﬁnd in nondeterministic parsers and in Prolog.
 However, it should be noted that the implementation given in Figure 22.4 is not the only possible implementation, nor even a correct one.
 In principle, choose ought to